Matheson & Company

 Matheson & Company was a London-based trading house closely associated with Jardine Matheson of Hong Kong and Jardine Skinner of Calcutta.
 It arranged finance and handled imports from those two companies of products such as tea, silk and jute.
 Matheson & Company also became involved in venture-capital, specializing in mining.
-The company was a member of the consortium that formed the Rio Tinto Company.
+The company was a member of the consortium that formed the Rio Tinto Company Limited.
 After 1912 it became a subsidiary of Jardine Matheson.

 Foundation

 James Matheson, one of the two founders of the Hong Kong-based Jardine Matheson trading company, founded Matheson & Company in 1848 after he returned from China.

 The company was created in a reorganization of Magniac-Jardine and Company, which had come close to liquidation in the 1847 financial crisis.

 From 1848 until he died in 1898, the senior partner of Matheson and Company was Hugh Matheson.

 Hugh was the nephew of James Matheson.
 In 1843 his uncle had invited him to join Jardine Matheson in Hong Kong, but he declined due to moral scruples about that firm's involvement in the opium trade.
 Instead he had joined Magniac-Jardine, Jardine Matheson's London correspondents.